zulaica/erased-files-dot-biz/README.md

 ## Development

 1. Clone and pull the repository.
-2. Run `npm install` fro the project directory
+2. Run `npm install` from the project directory

 ## Scripts